gurmitteotia/guflow-samples/ServerlessManualApproval/Readme.md

 All the workflows in this project uses lambda functions but you can easily replace lambda function with either activity or child workflow.
 This project implements following three workflows:

-* **ExpenseWorkflow:** In this example after executing the "ApproveExpense" lambda function workflow waits for either "Accepted" or "Rejected" signal and based on the received signal it further schedule the children of "ApproveExpense" lambda function.
+* **[ExpenseWorkflow](Workflows/ExpenseWorkflow.cs):** In this example after executing the "ApproveExpense" lambda function workflow waits for either "Accepted" or "Rejected" signal indefinitely and based on the received signal it further schedule the children of "ApproveExpense" lambda function.

   ```